tmenguy/ha-solcast-solar/README.md

 ## Preamble

-Home Assistant (https://www.home-assistant.io) Integration component.

-This custom component integrates the Solcast PV Forecast for hobbyists into Home Assistant.
+This custom component integrates the Solcast PV Forecast for hobbyists into Home Assistant (https://www.home-assistant.io).

 It allows visualisation of the solar forecast in the Energy dashboard, and supports flexible forecast dampening, the application of a hard limit for over-sized PV systems, a comprehensive set of sensor and configuration entities, along with sensor attributes containing full forecast detail to support automation and visualisation.